EnzoSeason/study-notes/microservices-architecture/architecting/Communication.md

 ## API Versioning

 If you're using an HTTP-based mechanism such as REST, one approach is to embed the API version number in the URL or into an HTTP header.
 A good approach for this functionality is the [Mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern) (for example, [MediatR library](https://github.com/jbogard/MediatR)) to decouple the different implementation versions into independent handlers.

 Finally, if you're using a REST architecture, Hypermedia is the best solution for versioning your services and allowing evolvable APIs.

+## Microservices addressability and the service registry

+Each microservice has a unique name (URL) that's used to resolve its location.
+There needs to be a **service registry**.

+The registry is a database containing the network locations of service instances.
+A service registry needs to be **highly available** and **up-to-date**.
+Clients could cache network locations obtained from the service registry.